Buyer's Bible: Treadmills

 SPIRIT SXT TREADMILLS

-With a massive weight rating and strong 3.5 HP motor, this treadmill will last you years!
-It comes with a ton of additional features such as audio jack, adjustable cooling fan, and accessory tray's to make your treadmill experience all the more better.
+With a huge weight rating and a strong 3.5 HP PowerMax™ motor, this treadmill is built to last for years of regular use!
+It comes loaded with features like Bluetooth speakers, an adjustable cooling fan, USB charging port, and an accessory tray to make your treadmill sessions even more convenient.

-Despite having such a big motor its maximum speed is 19kph, so it still is not suitable for sprinting.
-However, if you're a runner planning to use your treadmill most days, this is the model for you.
+Even with such a powerful motor, its top speed is 20 km/h, so it’s still not really designed for full sprinting.
+But if you’re a runner planning to use your treadmill most days, this is the perfect model for you.

 5 Things to Consider When Buying a Treadmill